Sherlock Holmes pastiches: Radio

-Bert Coules penned The Further Adventures of Sherlock Holmes starring Clive Merrison as Holmes and Michael Williams/Andrew Sachs as Watson.
+Bert Coules penned The Further Adventures of Sherlock Holmes starring Clive Merrison as Holmes and Andrew Sachs as Watson.
 The episodes of The Further Adventures were based on throwaway references in Doyle's short stories and novels.
 He also produced original scripts for this series, which was also issued on CD.
 Coules had previously dramatised the entire Holmes canon for Radio Four.

-BBC Radio 2 also broadcast in 1999 a more ribald six-episode spoof series featuring Holmes and Watson titled The Newly Discovered Casebook of Sherlock Holmes starring Roy Hudd as Holmes ("the brilliant detective, master of disguise and toffee-nosed ponce"), Chris Emmett as Watson ("contributor to the British Medical Journal, Which Stethescope Magazine and inventor of the self-raising thermometer") and June Whitfield as Mrs. Hudson.
+BBC Radio 2 also broadcast in 1999 a more ribald six-episode parody series featuring Holmes and Watson titled The Newly Discovered Casebook of Sherlock Holmes starring Roy Hudd as Holmes ("the brilliant detective, master of disguise and toffee-nosed ponce"), Chris Emmett as Watson ("contributor to the British Medical Journal, Which Stethescope Magazine and inventor of the self-raising thermometer") and June Whitfield as Mrs. Hudson.
 Titles in this series included "The Case of the Clockwork Fiend", "The Mystery of the Obese Escapologist", "The Case of the Deranged Botanist", "Sherlock Holmes and the Glorious Doppelganger", "Holmes Strikes a Happy Medium" and "The Demon Cobbler of Greek Street", and usually turned out to have Holmes' mortal enemy Moriarty (Geoffrey Whitehead) behind each mystery.
 This series has since been re-broadcast on BBC Radio 7, later BBC Radio 4 Extra.

-Starting in 1998, U.S. radio producer Jim French was given permission from the Conan Doyle estate to produce new, original Sherlock Holmes stories for radio in North America.
+Starting in 1998, American radio producer Jim French was given permission from the Conan Doyle estate to produce new, original Sherlock Holmes stories for radio in North America.
 These are presented within the Imagination Theatre program on radio stations and XM satellite radio.
 The new stories are also broadcast under the banner The Further Adventures of Sherlock Holmes.
 John Gilbert played Holmes until 2000, when John Patrick Lowrie took over the role.
 Watson is played in all shows by Lawrence Albert.
 Scripts are by Jim French, M. J. Elliott, Matthew Booth, John Hall, Gareth Tilley, J R Campbell and Lawrence Albert.
 In 2005, with adaptations written by M. J. Elliott, French and his company began a new series based on Conan Doyle's original tales called The Classic Adventures of Sherlock Holmes.
 Many episodes are available on CD as well as downloadable from the Imagination Theatre website.

+Since October of 2023, Goalhanger Podcasts has produced Sherlock & Co., an audio drama adaptation of the entire original Sherlock Holmes canon adapted to a modern day setting.